-NEW JERSEY HOSPITALS MUST SUPPORT BREASTFEEDING MOTHERS AND INFANTS
+NEW JERSEY HOSPITALS MUST SUPPORT LACTATING PARENTS AND INFANTS

-State regulations now require all New Jersey hospitals to support breastfeeding moms and babies.
+State regulations now require all New Jersey hospitals to support breastfeeding patients and babies.
 If a hospital does not do so, a patient may file a complaint with the New Jersey Department of Health (see “How to File a Complaint” below).
-A full copy of the regulations concerning breastfeeding may be found here.
+For a full copy of the lactation-related amendments from 2014 and 2017, DOWNLOAD HERE.

 Maternity Unit Requirements